learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 ## Bias-Variance Tradeoff

 Another perspective on this problem of overfitting versus underfitting is the bias-variance tradeoff.
-The idea is that We can decompose the mean squared error as the sum of:
+The idea is that we can decompose the mean squared error as the sum of:

 - *bias*
 - *variance*, and